NexPlayer/TizenWebOS/ps4/api.md

 #### player.init(NexPlayerConfig)

-Initialize the player with the config Object given.
+Initializes the player with the config Object given.

 <a id="play"></a>